Majordomo (software)

 The current version of Majordomo is 1.94.5, released 19 January 2000.

-The official website warns that it will not work with Perl versions 5.001 and 5.005_01 specifically.
-It recommends to use Perl 4.036 or the latest version available.
+The official Web site warns that it will not work with Perl versions 5.001 and 5.005_01 specifically.
+It recommends using Perl 4.036 or the latest version available.
 Support for Perl 4.036 may not be kept for the future.

 History

 With the advent of email, many mailing lists were maintained manually, with a list owner adding and removing participants by editing a text file.
 In 1984, LISTSERV was developed to run on IBM VM mainframes, and automated mailing lists on a large scale.

 Most mailing lists moved to commercial mailing list hosting services, often with a stipend of $100 or more paid to the list owner by the hosting service in exchange for the transfer.
-Most of those hosting providers were subsequently bought out by Yahoo!, and merged into its Yahoo!
+Most of those hosting providers were subsequently bought out by Yahoo! and merged into its now-discontinued Yahoo!
 Groups service.

-Majordomo has been in widespread use since 1992, predating the popularity of the web browser, in an era when many people had access to email but the World Wide Web did not enjoy wide deployment.
+Majordomo has been in widespread use since 1992, predating the popularity of the Web browser, in an era when many people had access to email, but the World Wide Web did not enjoy wide deployment.
 As a result, tasks such as subscribing and unsubscribing are only handled by sending mail messages.

-There are front-ends, such as MajorCool, to provide a web interface.
+There are front-ends, such as MajorCool, to provide a Web interface.
 Many mailing lists still use Majordomo.

 Majordomo 2

-As of 18 May 2004, there was work being done to completely rewrite Majordomo with a focus on keeping the familiar email interface while greatly improving the web interface and other features.
+As of 4 April 2016, a complete rewrite of Majordomo was underway, with a focus on keeping the familiar email interface while greatly improving the Web interface and other features.
 This coding effort is referred to as Majordomo 2 and is being used by the OpenBSD project.